San Diego Hit-and-Run Motorcycle Accident Lawyers

 California Hit-and-Run Penalties

-• Confinement in county jail for a period not exceeding six months
+• Confinement in the county jail for a period not exceeding six months.

-• A mandatory of two points added to your license via the California Department of Motor Vehicles
+• A mandatory two points are added to the license via the California Department of Motor Vehicles.

 In California, a first-time hit-and-run offender whose case includes no aggravating factors (for example, drunk driving) may participate in a civil compromise.
 Under California Penal Code section 1377, a civil compromise is an option for an injured person in an accident caused by another person.
 The driver will likely be charged with a misdemeanor offense since no aggravating factors exist.
 In a civil compromise, the misdemeanor charge gets resolved with a civil settlement.
 The offender’s misdemeanor hit-and-run charges get dismissed after they pay restitution.

-However, our hit-and-run motorcycle accident lawyers in San Diego will employ an assertive strategy to acquire the necessary evidence to establish the defendant’s negligence.
-Our team of proficient attorneys possesses the expertise and resources required to construct a compelling case to secure the rightful compensation you deserve.
-You can trust us to protect your rights and seek justice on your behalf.
+Our hit-and-run motorcycle accident lawyers in San Diego can employ a strategy to acquire the necessary evidence to establish the defendant’s negligence.
+Our attorneys have the experience and resources required to build your case to pursue the compensation you may be entitled to.
+We can advocate for your rights and handle the civil claim on your behalf.

 Franchot M.